Greenfield tornado: Meteorological synopsis

 On May 21, forecasters at the Storm Prediction Center issued a moderate (4/5) risk for severe weather over the states of Iowa, Missouri, Minnesota, Wisconsin, and Illinois, highlighting an elevated regional risk for tornadoes and strong wind gusts.
-Early on that morning, convective storms along a bow echo, a formation of storms associated with high winds, had formed along an boundary consisting of outflow from storm activity over western Nebraska.
+Early on that morning, convective storms along a bow echo, a formation of storms associated with high winds, had formed along a boundary consisting of outflow from storm activity over western Nebraska.
 These storms were expected to move eastward through the southern third of Iowa, bringing a small risk of surface-based severe weather.
 To the north, a roughly west-to-east band of non-severe storms existed along a composite frontal and outflow boundary.
 North of this boundary existed a large area of rain showers that covered an area of dew points near 60 Fahrenheit and surface temperature in the lower 60s Fahrenheit.
 Dew points above 55 F are typically considered more conducive to severe weather.
 These showers led to atmospheric stabilization, curtailing any severe risk north of the boundary.
 As the convection moved eastward out of the area, its severe risk was expected to lessen.

 Later on that morning, a second severe weather threat developed as a large surface low-pressure trough had appeared over the Midwest, primarily centered over north-central Kansas, with a secondary and weaker low center near the tri-point of South Dakota, Iowa, and Minnesota.
 A warm front extended from the southern low center to the northeast through southeastern Nebraska and over southern Iowa, creating a large warm sector.
 A cold front anchored by the same low center extended southeast through central Kansas into the Oklahoma panhandle.
 The primary surface low was expected to move quickly to the northeast, moving the warm sector bounded by the warm front further north into east-central to southeastern Nebraska and west-central to southwestern Iowa, where atmospheric conditions conducive to severe weather would develop.
 Strong vertical ascent brought by the shortwave trough led to probable elevated thunderstorms over the central Nebraska/Kansas border, which would contribute to a surface-based storm system as they approached the Nebraska/Iowa border region.
 These surface-based storms were expected to develop into fast-moving supercells capable of producing severe weather hazards.